 There might be a mild discomfort when you wake up, but generally it isn’t painful.
 You should be discharged on the same day, after which you should go home and rest.
 You’ll get your period within the next ten days after the retrieval.
 After this, you’ll probably be more fertile than usual.
 Following one full menstrual cycle, your fertility will be back to normal according to Rodgers.

-After your retrieval, the donated eggs will be fertilized and placed in either a surrogate’s uterus or the uterus of the female IP.
+After your retrieval, the donated eggs will be fertilized and placed in either a surrogate’s uterus (gestational surrogacy) or the uterus of the female IP.

 What are the short-term health effects of egg donation?

 The most concerning issue when it comes to egg donation is ovarian hyperstimulation syndrome, or OHSS.
 It occurs when the medication used to facilitate egg retrieval elevates your estrogen levels, says Kudesia.
 “Because these levels induce water to be drawn out of your bloodstream into the abdomen, severe OHSS can cause bloating and swelling, nausea and vomiting, low urine output, and a risk of blood clots,” she explains.
 In some severe cases, the donor might have to be hospitalized and given IV fluids.
 They might also need excess abdominal fluids to be removed.

 Kudesia points out that egg donors only have a 1 to 2 percent chance of developing a serious case of OHSS.
 “Though anyone who has a robust response to ovarian stimulation may have a few rough days around the time of their egg retrieval, it is quite rare to see a severe OHSS case these days,” she notes.

 How can egg donation impact my future fertility?
 Can it impact my health?